microsoft-partner-solutions-ai/MLOps-Spam-Classification-Hack/Challenges/Challenge-05.md

 ## Congratulations

 You have finished the challenges for this Hack.
+We are updating the content continuously.
+In the upcoming phase 2 of this hack content we will be extending this solution to encompass AKS Data Drift in Challenge 5 as well as incorporate other ML platforms, such as ONNX and mlflow.
+Stay tuned!